JonasMandel/hello-world/README.md

 # hello-world
-This is my hello world project
+This is my hello world project.
 I am new to Git and GitHub but it seems fantastic !
 Goodbye CVS ;)